cummins-orgs/hierarchy_calculator_algorithm/README.md

 I created this just to be able to control for hierarchy in some other analysis I was doing, but it might have more general use.

 Note that it only works for a simple tree-like hierarchy.
-If the data is not set up with a single supervisor for each subordinate, with a single record per subordinate, then this function won't work.
+If the data is not set up with a single supervisor for each subordinate, with a single record per employee, then this function won't work.

 Let me know how it goes for you, and if you find ways to improve on this approach :) You can reach me at: matt - dot - cummins - at - stanford - dot - edu